 Some people have reported less-than-optimal quality when using a P-ROC with certain types of DMDs.
 To address this, the P-ROC allows you to fine-tune the timings of the individual bit planes that make up the image.

-For details on this, you can search the P-ROC forums
+For details on this, you can search the P-ROC forums (now defunct)

 for “high_cycles” to find a few threads where people are talking about these

 settings.
 Then you can set them in the

 your machine-wide config, like this: